 C’mon, did you really just ask this question?
 Where is this even from?
 From the videos of Boko Haram in war-torn villages?
 Those people are almost refugees in their own country.
 They’re trying to survive.
 You think having shoes on their feet is a priority?

-There are also some tribes that want to maintain their original cultures and traditions who choose not to wear shoes.
+There are also some tribes that want to maintain their original cultures and traditions and choose not to wear shoes.
 That’s their choice.
 Anyhow, we (most of us, at least) wear shoes.
 Some of us actually like nice shoes.

 Do you live in, like, real houses or just thatched/mud huts?

 We have thatched/mud houses, of course.
 We didn’t start out from the beginning of time building concrete structures.
-Many villages in Nigeria still have the thatched or mud buildings.
+Many villages in Nigeria still have thatched or mud buildings.
 The cities, however, are like many other metropolises—they are/look urban.